 The elaborate tunnel system is very complex, covering 200 km.
 The Viet Cong built the tunnels between 1946 and 1948 during the French War.
 It’s spread over three floors with the deepest floor being 30 feet deep.

 Small Tunnels – Big Butts

 The original Cu Chi tunnels are very tiny and claustrophobic.
 Unfortunately, the butt size of the Western tourists who visit the tunnels is usually quite large.
 As a result, the tunnels are now larger, being expanded in the interest of expanding tourism.
-Even with the expanded tunnel size, my long American legs had a hard time navigating the small spaces.
+Even with the expanded tunnel size, my long American legs have a hard time navigating the small spaces.
 (This part of the tour is not recommended for anyone suffering from claustrophobia!)

-He also showed us some innovative torture equipment used by the Viet Cong against captured enemies.
+He also shows us some innovative torture equipment used by the Viet Cong against captured enemies.
 The Americans knew the Cu Chi tunnels existed.
 Actually, they built a large base camp right on top of the well-hidden tunnel system by accident and when they stumbled across a tunnel entrance, traps and torture were waiting for them.

 Unfortunately, the Vietnamese version of the “American War” is different from the American’s version.
 Most war museums in Vietnam show a disturbing version of this chapter in history.
 Luckily, the Cu Chi Tunnels tour presents a fascinating, balanced, and well-preserved look at this moment in time.